AutomatedLayers/VertigoMk1/docs/doc_tree/2_assembly/02_feet/1_front_foot.md

 ## Materials

+{: .note}
+The materials listed below are for one foot

 | Hardware                                  | Qty |
 |:------------------------------------------|:-- -|
 | Gates GT2 Toothed Idler Pulley - 9mm Belt | 1   |